Professor-Ruiz/Master-Assignment-Template/docs/testing-options.md

 Update [lines 31-35](/tests/test_exercise.py#L31) of test_exercise.py

 - The inputs should be a list of strings.
-    - Even if it's only one input.
-    - Even if it is a numeric value.
     - Exclude any input() function prompts.
     - Exclude newline characters (\n).